National Academy of Sciences

 - News & Social Media

-Two Troland Research Awards of $75,000 are given annually to recognize unusual achievement by young investigators and to further empirical research within the broad spectrum of experimental psychology.
+Two Troland Research Awards of $75,000 are given annually to recognize unusual achievement by young investigators (defined as no older than 40) and to further empirical research within the broad spectrum of experimental psychology.
 The Troland Research Award was established by a trust created in 1931 by the bequest of Leonard T. Troland.

 Lisa Feigenson (2015)

 For her meticulous investigations of the origins and early development of representations of objects and numbers.
 Her research on cognition in infancy illuminates the foundations of young children's mathematical reasoning and learning.